Overview

 Mount Rwenzori hike

-With trails like the central circuit which is the most popular taking 6-9 days, as Kilembe, Mahoma, Bukurungu, and others, the Rwenzori hike is often considered more demanding than other African mountains.
+With trails like the central circuit which is the most popular taking 6-9 days, as Kilembe, Mahoma, Bukurungu, and others.
+The Rwenzori hike is often considered more demanding than other African mountains.
 This is due to its rugged terrain, frequent rainfall, and challenging ascent through the diverse climatic zones.
 Reaching the summit involves rock scrambling, ice climbing, and glacier walking, making it a more technical climb compared to Kilimanjaro.
 The Rwenzori range receives a lot of rain, and the trails are often muddy and slippery, especially in the lower elevations.
 A full ascent to Margherita Peak takes around 7 to 10 days, depending on the chosen route and weather conditions.
 Shorter hikes that do not reach the summit can last 3-5 days.
 All treks require experienced local guides and porters to help navigate the difficult terrain and carry gear.
 Their expertise is essential for a successful and safe trek.